-Although I don’t follow a gluten-free diet, I’ve got many family and friends eat gluten free, and so I was excited to try out a gluten free cookie recipe, especially when I had all of the ingredients on hand.
+Although I don’t follow a gluten-free diet, I’ve got many family and friends that eat gluten free, and so I was excited to try out a recipe for gluten-free oatmeal cookies, especially when I had all of the ingredients on hand.

 As I was preparing the cookies today, my husband came into the kitchen and – I admit – acted a little disappointed when I told him it was an experimental gluten free recipe.

 I based these cookies on a gluten-free oatmeal cookie recipe I found in a Martha Stewart magazine using ground rolled oats instead of flour…but instead of raisins and chocolate chips, I thought adding apples would be a nice touch.

 Although they aren’t the prettiest cookies, they turned out better than I could have ever imagined.
 Soft, delicious, and definitely a recipe to make again!

 Note: Although oats are gluten free, make sure that the oatmeal you use has been processed in a gluten free facility.

 - 1 cup butter, softened

 - ¾ cup granulated sugar

 - ½ cup brown sugar